Yankee Pot Roast

 Directions

 1. Season the beef generously with salt and pepper.
 Heat oil on high in a frying pan, braise raze beef until browned on all sides, about 5-6 minutes per side.
-Transfer beef to a crock pot; pour off all but 1 tablespoon of oil from the pot.
+Transfer beef to a crock pot; pour off all but 1 Tbsp of oil from the pot.

 2. Reduce heat to medium and add the yellow onion; season with salt and pepper.
 Cook, stirring occasionally, until onion is lightly browned, 4-6 minutes.